4-Hydroxybutyrate dehydrogenase

-The two substrates of this enzyme are therefore 4-hydroxybutanoic acid, and NAD^{+}, whereas its 3 products are succinate semialdehyde, NADH, and H^{+}.
+The two substrates of this enzyme are 4-hydroxybutanoic acid, and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are succinic semialdehyde, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 4-hydroxybutanoate:NAD^{+} oxidoreductase.
 This enzyme is also called gamma-hydroxybutyrate dehydrogenase.
 This enzyme participates in butanoate metabolism and the degradation of the neurotransmitter 4-hydroxybutanoic acid.